adambarry/Flexboss/README.md

 #CSS3 Flexbox Grid

-A powerful, versatile HTML5/CSS3 Flexible Box (Flexbox) grid system for building flexible web user interface components with.
+A powerful, versatile HTML5/CSS3 Flexible Box (Flexbox) grid system for building flexible web user interface components and web applications with.

 ##Basic structure
-The grid is based on the following HTML structure:
+The grid system is based on the following HTML structure:

 ```html
 <div class="grid">